akshaya-bs/Medusa_Eats-/README.md

 # Medusa Eats

-A terminal-based Snake game written in Haskell, now simplified: collect  **Extra Food** power-ups and complete **Speed Up** challenges to boost your score.
+A terminal-based Snake game written in Haskell, collect  **Extra Food** power-ups and complete **Speed Up** challenges to boost your score.
 Enjoy smooth differential rendering and non-blocking input handling.

 ---